davewongillies/MISTer-update_stv/README.md

 ## Keeping things up to date

-Whenever the ST-V unstable nightly cores are updated or there's a new version of the ST-V MRAs, run `update_stv` from the Scripts menu
+Whenever there's a new version of the ST-V MRAs, run `update_stv` from the Scripts menu.